 Although some people rely on Medicare for these costs, there are limitations and restrictions that make this coverage option less than ideal.
 Medicare has strict financial eligibility qualifications that require depletion of the value of the assets in the claimant’s estate.
 Even when all of the conditions required for Medicare eligibility are satisfied, Medicare only provides full coverage of nursing home care for twenty days.
 Partial payment might be available for a hundred days depending on the facts and circumstances.
 Further, this public health insurance option requires a three day hospital stay before nursing home care is covered.
 The injury or illness that necessitated the hospital stay also must be related to the nursing home care to cover this form of residential support.
 The coverage also terminates if the patient’s needs shift from skilled care to custodial care.

-Do I need power of attorney if I want legal advice or to assist a loved one in obtaining representation when a long-term care claim has been denied?
+Do you need a power of attorney if you want to assist a loved one in obtaining legal representation when a long-term care insurance claim has been denied?

-The answer to this questions depends to a significant extent on the unique circumstances of the situation.
-When you are helping someone close to you like a spouse, parent, close friend, or grandchild complete forms that they can understand and answer, this situation usually does not require that you obtain a power of attorney before meeting with a long-term care insurance lawyer.
-However, you will need to obtain power of attorney if you need to sign legal papers on behalf of the claimant or access personal medical and insurance information for the disabled individual.
-If you are unsure how to proceed, the best option might be to schedule a free consultation to ask how an attorney would handle these issues.
+The answer to this question depends to a significant extent on the unique circumstances of the situation.
+When you are helping someone complete forms that they can understand and answer, you do not require a power of attorney before meeting with a long-term care insurance lawyer.
+However, you will need to obtain a power of attorney if you need to sign legal papers on behalf of the claimant or access personal medical and insurance information for the disabled individual.
+If you are unsure how to proceed, the best option might be to schedule a consultation with a lawyer.

-Although you can seek assistance by contacting the Florida Division of Consumer Affairs.
-This agency can only offered limited assistance.
+Although you can seek assistance by contacting the State Insurance Commissioner or State Department of Insurance, these agencies offer limited assistance.
 A lawsuit that seeks recovery for breach of contract and/or insurance bad faith damages for a claimant can only be filed by a licensed attorney.
 Because state agencies that regulate insurance carriers often are understaffed and underfunded, these complaints can take an extended period to be resolved.
 The complaint along with any accompanying delay can result in potential prejudice in terms of a lawsuit.
-If you plan to file a complaint, the best practice is to talk to an experienced Florida Insurance Claims Attorney first to determine any potential adverse impact on a future lawsuit.
+If you plan to file a complaint, the best practice is to talk to an experienced insurance claims attorney first to determine any potential adverse impact on a future lawsuit.